Wednesday, April 24, 2019

 There are a few ways your site could benefit from structured data.
 Below we discuss some examples grouped by different types of goals: increase brand awareness, highlight content, and highlight product information.

 One thing you can do to promote your brand with structured data is to take advantage of features such as Logo, Local business, and Sitelinks searchbox.
-In addition to adding structured data, you should verify your site for the Knowledge Panel and claim your business on Google My Business.
+In addition to adding structured data, you should verify your site for the Knowledge Panel and claim your Business Profile.
 Here is an example of the knowledge panel with a Logo.

 If you sell merchandise, you could add product structured data to your page, including price, availability, and review ratings.
 Here is how your product might show for a relevant search.